TheGreatMarkus/saint-marc-des-carrieres/README.md

 # Trash It

-Project submission for the 2020 Hackatown competition.
+Winner of the "Best Sustainable Development Hack" for Hackatown 2020

 [Link to Devpost](https://devpost.com/software/trash-it)